sdsc-hpc-training-org/basic_skills/basic_linux_skills_expanse/README.md

   rwx = 2^2 + 2^1 + 2^0 = 4 + 2 + 1 = 7
 ```

-In the example below, we will set read and write permissions to the owner and the group, and limit the other/world group to read only:
+In the example below, we will set read and write permissions to the owner and the group, and limit the other/world 2023 to read only:
 ```
 [username@login02 OPENMP]$ ls -l total 479